mattvickery/greendot-db/README.md

 # greendot-db-domain

   A set of standard domain objects - useful across a number of distinct verticals.
-All of the entities are loaded by the JPA provider based on the package name name.
+All of the entities are loaded by the JPA provider based on the package name.
 Currently, this is configured in the greendot-db-jpa-core package but needs to move.

 # greendot-db-jpa-core